By Linda Lee

 However, you do not have to elbow your way through the crowds on the Washington Mall.
 You can head to Cherry Hill in Georgetown, and the stunning gardens at Dumbarton Oaks, designed by Beatrix Ferrand.
 (Interesting note: She was born Beatrix Jones, of the wealthy social New York Jones family.
 Edith Wharton, born Edith Newbold Jones, was her aunt.)
 The cherry trees at Dumbarton Oaks come into full bloom a little later than the ones about the Tidal Basin, which – for those of you who always want to see things at their peak – were said to peak on April 1, 2019.

-There is still a chance in April 2019 to catch up to Peak Cherry Tree Bloom in the gardens at Dumbarton Oaks, open Tuesdays through Sundays, possibly through April 15.
+There is still a chance in Aprilbto catch up to Peak Cherry Tree Bloom in the gardens at Dumbarton Oaks.

-Washington DC’s Cherry Blossom Festival begins March 21 but it’s best to keep an eye on the National Park Service (NPS) official peak bloom prediction.
+Washington DC’s Cherry Blossom Festival begins in March – except this year because of COVID-19 – but it’s best to keep an eye on the National Park Service (NPS) official peak bloom prediction.
 The average peak bloom date, which is when 70 percent of the cherry blossoms are open, is April 4.
 The entire peak blooming period – remember, there are 11 varieties – may last two weeks.

 The Japanese have gifted other cities with cherry trees, most notably Seattle, Washington.
 San Francisco and Vancouver, Canada.
 Japan gave a second donation, this time of 32 Yoshino cherry trees, to the University of Washington campus in Seattle in 2014, celebrating the anniversary of the gift of trees to DC.